An Horse: 2018: Return and "Get Out Somehow"

 On 1 March 2018 the duo announced they were going to start playing again, beginning with three shows in Canada with Camp Cope.
 Later, on 5 March, they announced they would be touring the US with The Front Bottoms.
-On 16 May, the duo released the single Get Out Somehow, which marked their first new music since 2011.
+On 16 May, the duo released the single "Get Out Somehow", which marked their first new music since 2011.

-2019: Rearrange Beds reissue and Modern Air
+2019: Rearrange Beds re-issue and Modern Air

 On 23 January 2019, the duo announced a new album was to be released in May on Lame-O Records, with a vinyl repressing of Rearrange Beds preceding it in late January.
 On 18 March, they revealed the album was called Modern Air with a release date of 3 May.
 Mike Sapone produced and mixed the album.
 The album's release was preceded by two further singles: "This is a Song" on 20 March, and "Ship of Fools" on 12 April.
 In May 2019 the duo toured North America with longtime friends Camp Cope.

-Television appearances
+Appearances

-Their song "Postcards" was used in a TV ad for the Mercedes-Benz CLC-Class in 2008.
+Film and television

-On 12 March 2009, An Horse made their first ever television appearance on the Late Show with David Letterman, performing the song "Camp Out".
+On March 12, 2009, An Horse made their first ever television appearance on the Late Show with David Letterman, performing their song "Camp Out".
+"Postcards" appeared in a television advertisement for the Mercedes-Benz CLC-Class in 2008.
+"Trains and Tracks" was featured in the 2017 British romantic comedy-drama film Happy Birthday, Toby Simpson.